 According to the publication mentioned above, you need to take four steps in order to be successful in real estate.

-- Put your personal finances in order.
-The guideline is the 50-30-20 rule, which says that you should spend 50% of your personal income on your needs, 30% for desires and save the remaining 20%.
-Real estate acquisitions are made from surplus, that is from savings.
+- Get your personal finances in order.
+The guideline is the 50-30-20 rule, which says that you should spend 50% of your personal income on your needs, 30% on your desires and save the remaining 20%.
+Real estate acquisitions are made from surplus, i.e. savings.

 - Have you studied the market?
-It is not enough to keep an eye on the rates of apartments and the average rent of a certain area.
-You may also invest in real estate by means of a constructions or interior decorations company.
-Or by a real estate investment fund.
+It is not enough to keep an eye on apartment prices and the average rent in a certain area.
+You may also invest in real estate indirectly, by investing in a construction, an interior decoration company, or a real estate investment fund.

-- Consider the maintenance and renovation costs.
-If you have ever rented an apartment for a few years, you know the tenants will ask for money for certain repairs and they are entitled to do that.
-Also, when a tenant leaves, you should be prepared to renovate the house, even if the tenant has kept it in good condition.
+- Consider maintenance and renovation costs.
+If you have ever leased out an apartment, you will know that tenants ask for money for certain repairs and they are entitled to do that.
+Also, when a tenant leaves, you should be prepared to have to do some work on the house, even if the tenant has kept it in good condition.

 The Romanian Perspective

-- Forget about speculations.
-The Romanian market is difficult and the times when you could buy a plot of land to erect a house for EUR 20,000 in order to resell it for EUR 30,000 have long gone.
-Next year, the global economy might enter a recession, not necessarily a very serious one, but this will change the development of the real estate market.
-To buy and sell property is indeed a good business, but only for specialized investors with liquidities of hundreds of thousand Euro.
+- Forget about speculation.
+The Romanian market is difficult and the time when you could buy a plot of land to build a house for X in order to resell it for 2X is long gone.
+Next year, the global economy might enter a recession, and this will change the course of the real estate market.
+To buy and sell property is indeed good business, but only for specialized investors with significant liquidity.
 If you want to make money from this kind of business, find a trustworthy real estate investment fund.
-The success you will build will allow you to have enough liquidities and a background that recommends you for a substantial participation, with decision making rights, in a bigger business.
+Being successful will allow you to have enough liquidity and a background that recommends you for a substantial participation, with decision-making rights, in a bigger business.

 - Think in perspective.
 Are we going to have a recession?
-If yes, the value of the example apartment of EUR 70,000 might drop to EUR 60,000 in three years.
-Real estate is however a business which involves investments lasting for a few decades.
+If yes, the value of your property might drop.
+Real estate is, however, a business that involves long-term investments.
 More than the recession, what counts, in this case, is the development prospects of the area.
-If we deal with residential buildings, the center of Bucharest or of other big cities will most certainly have the tendency to increase in price more than the neighborhoods built during communism.
-An area that has massively developed, such as Lujerului in Bucharest, has doubled or tripled the value of the neighboring apartments, given the malls, hypermarkets and transport facilities that have subsequently become available.
-Drumul Taberei is, in principle, a desirable neighborhood, but the eternal problem of the underground metro decreases dramatically both the prices of the properties and the rents.
+For example, if we are looking at residential buildings, the center of Bucharest or of other big cities will most certainly have a tendency to increase in price more than the neighborhoods built during communism.
+An area that has massively developed, such as Lujerului in Bucharest, has doubled or tripled the value of neighboring properties, given the malls, hypermarkets, and transport facilities that have subsequently become available.